UofT-DSI/deep_learning_topics/slides-resources/02-implementing_ai_healthcare_1.md

 - Health care data used for ML algorithms may be influenced by social inequalities (e.g., race, sex and other factors)
 - Ethical questions may arise regarding the use of certain predictors, e.g., smoking status or HIV status
 - Collaboration between ethicists, social scientists, regulatory scholars, AI/ML experts, and stakeholders is essential to address bias and ethical concerns.

----
-#### **Ethical considerations**
-- Ethical considerations must be prioritized to ensure the privacy, safety, and fair treatment of patients and affected parties when deploying AI/ML tools in clinical practice.
 - AI/ML algorithms focused on fairness can help mitigate biases and promote equitable healthcare delivery.

 ---